 Filed: May 7, 2008

-A second search is performed, searching over the second set of content items to identify a second set of search results.
+A second search is performed, searching over the second set of content items to identify the second set of search results.
 The second search is based at least in part on a second portion of the search query.
 Each result in the second set of search results identifies at least one content item of the second set of content items.

 Imagine a site owner with a hotel in Los Vegas (an example from the patent), who strives to create the finest buffet on the Strip.
 He or she may spend a lot of time and effort creating a web page about that buffet, and expect it to rank well in search results on a search for [los vegas hotel buffet].
 When someone actually performs that search, Google might initially search for [los vegas hotel], and then search within the top results for that query for [buffet], and never return the page from our buffet owner who may have optimized for the longer term.

-There are two different scenerios described in this patent.
-The first is where Google breaks a query down into parts, and automatically performs a second search.
+There are two different scenarios described in this patent.
+The first is where Google breaks a query down into parts and automatically performs a second search.
 The second is where Google might give searchers a chance to search within results.
 Both seem like they might benefit established sites that rank well for more competitive and general terms, to the detriment of less established sites attempting to climb in results by focusing upon longer queries.